 These headphones don't have a dedicated companion app, so you can't EQ their sound or alter their control scheme.

 The TOZO T10 are truly wireless in-ears that support Bluetooth 5.0.
 Unfortunately, they don't support multi-device or NFC pairing, and their line of sight range is lower than many similar options.
-While their latency is quite high for PC and Android, they perform better on iOS.
-There may still be too much delay for watching videos or gaming, but some apps seem to compensate for this, so your mileage may vary during personal use.
+Their latency is also quite high on PC and Android, which is disappointing if you like to stream video.
+However, they have significantly lower latency on iOS devices.
+Some apps seem to compensate for latency, though, so your mileage may vary during personal use.

 These truly wireless earbuds are Bluetooth-only.